ADOT I-10 and Ruthrauff Road

 - Building an overpass to separate motorists and trains, improving safety and efficiency

 - Widening Ruthrauff Road and El Camino del Cerro to two lanes in each direction near I-10

-The project includes widening I-10 to four lanes in each direction and reconstruction of the traffic interchange.
-Other improvements include widening Ruthrauff Road and El Camino del Cerro to two lanes in each direction near I-10, reconstructing the I-10 frontage roads to connect to the new interchange and other miscellaneous work including constructing concrete barriers, storm drain, guardrail, granite mulch, landform graphics, signing and pavement marking.
+The project required widening I-10 to four lanes in each direction and reconstruction of the traffic interchange.
+Other improvements included widening Ruthrauff Road and El Camino del Cerro to two lanes in each direction near I-10, reconstructing the I-10 frontage roads to connect to the new interchange and other miscellaneous work including constructing concrete barriers, storm drain, guardrail, granite mulch, landform graphics, signing and pavement marking.

 Prior to the start of construction a large area had been identified as having the potential for archaeological findings.
 The project team opened up the areas of interest to archaeologists to clear them before we started mass excavation.

 To communicate the construction sequence, the project team used 3-D/4-D visualization methods.
 Sundt staff produced cutting edge visual representations, avoiding existing and design-feature conflicts and assisting in the maintenance of traffic throughout the project.

 In addition to an improved traffic experience, the Ruthrauff Road interchange project honors the work of John “Mos” Ruthrauff, a revered Tucson engineer who transformed the city’s dirt roads to paved streets while serving as chief engineer from 1912 – 1917.
 H

 1.1 million cubic yards of dirt work

 78,000 tons of asphalt pavement

 2022 AGC Arizona Chapter Build Arizona Award, Ruthrauff Road and Interstate 1- (I-10) Interchange – Highway Construction category